 (1) In this Act, unless the contrary intention appears —

-“accredited” means accredited by the Council;
+accredited means accredited by the Council;

-“Board” means the State Training Board established by section 18;
+Board means the State Training Board established by section 18;

-“chief executive” means the chief executive officer of the department;
+chief executive means the chief executive officer of the department;

-“college” means a college established under section 35;
+college means a college established under section 35;

-“Council” means the Training Accreditation Council established by section 25(1);
+Council means the Training Accreditation Council established by section 25(1);

-“course” means a sequence of vocational education and training and includes a part or component of a course;
+course means a sequence of vocational education and training and includes a part or component of a course;

-“department” means the department of the Public Service principally assisting the Minister in the administration of this Act;
+department means the department of the Public Service principally assisting the Minister in the administration of this Act;

-“educational institution” means an institution providing education of any kind and includes a training provider;
+educational institution means an institution providing education of any kind and includes a training provider;

-“governing council” means a governing council provided for by section 39(1);
+governing council means a governing council provided for by section 39(1);

-“industry training advisory body” means an association, whether incorporated or not, which is conversant with, and capable of giving advice in relation to, the vocational education and training requirements of a particular industry;
+industry training advisory body means an association, whether incorporated or not, which is conversant with, and capable of giving advice in relation to, the vocational education and training requirements of a particular industry;

-“interim governing council” means an interim governing council appointed under section 41(3);
+interim governing council means an interim governing council appointed under section 41(3);

-“member” means a member of the Board, the Council, a governing council or an interim governing council as the context requires and includes, where appropriate, the chairperson or deputy chairperson of any of those bodies;
+member means a member of the Board, the Council, a governing council or an interim governing council as the context requires and includes, where appropriate, the chairperson or deputy chairperson of any of those bodies;

-“other vocational education and training institution” means a vocational education and training institution established under section 57(2);
+other vocational education and training institution means a vocational education and training institution established under section 57(2);

-“public training provider” means a college or other vocational education and training institution;
+public training provider means a college or other vocational education and training institution;

-“registered training provider” means a training provider registered by the Council;
+registered training provider means a training provider registered by the Council;

-“Resource Agreement” means an agreement between the Minister and a training provider relating to the vocational education and training to be provided by that training provider;
+Resource Agreement means an agreement between the Minister and a training provider relating to the vocational education and training to be provided by that training provider;

-“skills training programme” means a programme of vocational education and training which may include recognition of skills or qualifications previously acquired;
+skills training programme means a programme of vocational education and training which may include recognition of skills or qualifications previously acquired;

-“State Training Profile” means a comprehensive plan for the provision of vocational education and training in the State;
+State Training Profile means a comprehensive plan for the provision of vocational education and training in the State;

-“State training system” means the vocational education and training system operating under this Act;
+State training system means the vocational education and training system operating under this Act;

-“training provider” means a person or entity who or which provides vocational education and training and includes a secondary school or university that provides a course, programme or service approved under section 6;
+training provider means a person or entity who or which provides vocational education and training and includes a secondary school or university that provides a course, programme or service approved under section 6;

-“training scheme” means a training scheme established or recognised under section 58;
+training scheme means a training scheme established or recognised under section 58;

-“vocational education and training” means post-compulsory education, instruction, training or experience that encompasses the development of skills, knowledge and attitudes in any vocation, or in any academic or practical discipline relevant to a particular occupation, business, employment or trade, but, subject to section 6, does not include education, instruction, training or experience provided by a secondary school or a university.
+vocational education and training means post-compulsory education, instruction, training or experience that encompasses the development of skills, knowledge and attitudes in any vocation, or in any academic or practical discipline relevant to a particular occupation, business, employment or trade, but, subject to section 6, does not include education, instruction, training or experience provided by a secondary school or a university.

-(2) A reference in this Act to the “training market” is a reference to the market in which the vocational education and training required by a State Training Profile may be purchased by the State from either public or private training providers.
+(2) A reference in this Act to the training market is a reference to the market in which the vocational education and training required by a State Training Profile may be purchased by the State from either public or private training providers.

 6. Vocational education and training provided by a secondary school or university